I Yabba-Dabba Do!

-I Yabba-Dabba Do! is a 1993 American animated made-for-television film based on the 1960s animated series, The Flintstones and is a continuation of the series’ spin-off, The Pebbles and Bamm-Bamm Show.
+I Yabba-Dabba Do! is a 1993 American animated romantic comedy made-for-television film based on the 1960s animated series, The Flintstones and is a continuation of the series’ spin-off, The Pebbles and Bamm-Bamm Show.
 It premiered on ABC on February 7, 1993.

 Plot

-Pebbles, who now works for an ad agency and Bamm-Bamm, who works in a car repair shop, decide to get married after Bamm-Bamm proposes with a poem, in the middle of the street (after Pebbles mistakenly thinks he was trying to dump her when Bamm-Bamm read her a letter that started "Dear Pebbles").
-However, Fred loses the family savings when he bets it on his team, the Bedrock Brontos, who go on to lose.
-Fred tries asking for a raise from Mr. Slate, but is dismissed from his job because of his violent temper.
+Pebbles (who currently works for an ad agency) and Bamm-Bamm (who currently works in a car repair shop) decided to get married after Bamm-Bamm proposes with a poem in the middle of the street (after Pebbles mistakenly thinks he was trying to dump her when Bamm-Bamm read her a letter that started "Dear Pebbles").
+However, Fred loses his family savings when he bets it on his team, the Bedrock Brontos, who lost on a game.
+Fred tries to secretly earn more money to pay for the wedding and replace the savings before Wilma learns about it.
+Fred tried to compensate the loss by applying for a loan in the bank but gets rejected because of his bad credit score.
+He even tried asking for a raise from Mr. Slate, but ends up being dismissed from his job because of his violent temper that got Mr. Slate injured previously.